Asset Protection Code of Ethics

 - Do No Harm

-Clients will be treated ethically so that the provider does no intentional harm.
-Care will be applied to ensure that no actions are taken that may harm a client or his or her business.
-Only employ strategies that will help ensure the safety and beneficial results for clients will be maintained.
+The provider will treat the client ethically so that the provider does no intentional harm.
+The provider will apply care to ensure that he or she does not take action that may harm a client or his or her business.
+Only employ strategies that will help ensure the safety and beneficial results for clients.

 - Avoid Conflicts of Interest